forestgrape/coronavirus/index.md

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for Sars-Cov-1/2.
 * the entry receptor of Sars-Cov-1/2 (ACE2) distribution in body tissues and the observed viral loads in different organs indicate that Sars-Cov-1/2 has the lower respiratory tract as the obligate entry point.
 Particle deposition at inhalation, which shows that mainly aerosols and dry particulates are entering the lower respiratory tract, suggests that these two are the only Sars-Cov transmitters.
-The viral loads in the pharynx are in agreement with experiments showing that upon exhalation particles are deposited there.
+The viral loads in the pharynx can be attributed to deposition of particles upon exhalation.

-The overall argumentation suggests, that the most relevant transmission models are aerosol and the proposed dry form.
+Overall the argumentation provides evidence, that the most relevant transmission models are aerosol and the proposed dry form.

 Based on these findings, recommendations for containing the 2020 spread of Sars-Cov-2 are given.
-Key is indoor ventilation and wearing a mask in 'risky' indoor spaces.
+Key is ventilation of indoor spaces and wearing a mask in risky indoor spaces.